rukundocr/Team_8_smartirrigation/README.md

 •	The proposed project aims to ease the process of irrigation by supplying water when farm is dry without human presence and
 •	 avoiding water wastage in irrigation process.
 It also allows easy monitoring and visualization as the data from the sensors are sent to the client

+for more inof loot at the pdf file in this repository